atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 > **Note:** I do not receive any commission when you purchase via the above the links.
 These are just what worked for my build and are what I recommend.

 # Configuring Networking
 With a project like this you need to start small and work up.
 Realistically, this means breaking up your end goal into small problems that you can manageably troubleshoot and solve as you go.
 Trying to take on too much with so many variables and unknowns in one swing will be fatal for a project of this kind.
 I have broken down this section into the incremental steps I took accomplish my vision for the networking.
+These steps were goals I wanted to achieve before approaching the problem of setting up Kubernetes.

 ### Creating the Subnet
-TP-Link in WISP mode.

-### Static Node IPs
-Assign static IPs to the nodes
+When setting up the TP-Link Router the goal is to create subnet.
+The TP-Link router will be a gateway to my home network LAN and from there traffic will be routed to the internet via my home network route.
+To do this, I configured the TP-Link Router in WISP mode.
+In WISP mode, the router adopts the home network as the WAN network and then broadcasts it's own LAN network to which wired/wireless devices can connect.
+This results in two isolated networks.

+**WAN Settings**:
+In this configuration, your TP-Link cluster router will be assigned and IP on your home network.
+The gateway for the cluster router will be the IP of your home network router.

+**LAN Settings**:
+In the TP-Link router's LAN settings you'll need to configure the LAN.
+This is where you can specify the subnet that your cluster nodes will run on.
+I chose to use the `10.100.0.0/24` CIDR for my cluster network.
+This will assign a gateway IP to your TP-Link router on this network.

 ### DHCP Settings
+In the TP-Link router DHCP settings you'll want to configure the IP range (within your LAN subnet) that the DHCP server can pull from when assigning IPs to devices joining the cluster network.
+A DHCP server is a Dynamic Host Configuration Protocol server.
+When new devices join a network they send out a discovery call to the DHCP server.
+The DHCP server then returns an offer containing an IP for the devices to use in the network and other configurations such as the DNS server to use.

 Later on we'll come back here and configure the DNS

+### Static Node IPs
+For this build, I did not want to bother with IPs changing for the nodes in my cluster.
+For this reason I assigned each node linked to the network a static IP.

-### Validate TailScale Connectivity
+### Adding a TailScale Subnet Router
+Out of my four Raspberry Pis, I have comitted three to the cluster and one to running a TailScale SubnetRouter and Pi-Hole.

 # Load-Balancing, Ingress, and SSL/TLS Management

 ### Configuring MetalLB

+Ensure it is in the LAN but outside of the DHCP address range to avoid collisions

 ### Validate with LoadBalancer